Halloween (2018 soundtrack): Release history

 In September 2019, John Carpenter announced the release of the soundtrack's extended edition, which was due for release on October 18, 2019 (nearly a year after the film's release).
 The soundtrack was released through the online music distribution platform Bandcamp, but not available on other digital platforms.
 Sacred Bones (under the catalog code SBR-231) and Waxwork Records released the expanded edition in multiple vinyl pressings.

 Charts

+Reception

+Their work on the soundtrack won the award for "Best Score" at the 2018 Fright Meter Awards.